Daemon

 Tips

 Keep messages focused.
-The clearer and more specific your Message input, the better the agent's response.
+The clearer and more specific your message input, the better the agent's response.
 If the task depends on record data, include the relevant fields in Host Context JSON rather than embedding them as raw text in the message.

 Store Conversation IDs on records.
-For long-running stateful workflows, persist the Conversation Id on a Salesforce field so it survives across separate Flow executions, batch jobs, or time-triggered automations.
+For long-running stateful workflows, persist the Conversation ID on a Salesforce field so it survives across separate Flow executions, batch jobs, or time-triggered automations.